Tuesday, May 18, 2010

 Final Decision For The Crocheted Edge

 Well, my little Crayola Checola/Crayola Vest is completed along with the crocheted edging.
-I posted it here a few days ago.

 After completing the vest, I grabbed a string and started crocheting before realizing that I would need to do a bit of coordinating because of the bold colors.
 I first chose a rust color from the Silk Garden.
 Nice but, I didn't like it.
 After trying two more shades, I setteled on the chartruse.